chrishoste/PropertyListing/README.md

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Install dependencies
+Run `npm install` to install a dependencies, that I used during this exercies.
 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive/pipe/service/class`.